Friends of Portland Community Gardens

 Mission

-Friends of Portland Community Gardens supports and expands community gardening opportunities for all Portland-area residents to grow healthy food and build community.
+Friends of Portland Community Gardens supports and expands community gardening opportunities for all Portland-area residents to grow healthy food and build community around gardening.

 Bottom Line for Portland

 Portland’s Community Gardens provide residents with access and opportunities to grow food for families and the community.
-Portland Parks & Recreation hosts 58 gardens spread across the city serving gardeners who speak over 100 languages.
-Through the Produce for People program, community gardeners grow and donate over 26,000 pounds of produce to more than 24 food pantries, helping feed Portland families in need.
+Portland Parks & Recreation hosts 60 gardens spread across the city serving gardeners who speak over 100 languages.
+Through the Produce for People program, community gardeners grow and donate over 25,000 pounds of produce to more than 24 food pantries, helping feed Portland families.

 With our limited budget and all-volunteer board and membership, we provide financial support to each garden, supply plant starts and soil amendments for the Produce for People Program and help to install and maintain mason bee houses at many community gardens.
-This year, we have partnered with three service agencies to build tub gardens or raised beds at six shelters/villages/apartments for our houseless neighbors.
+We partner with three service agencies to build tub gardens or raised beds at shelters/villages/apartments for our houseless neighbors.

 When you donate you help gardens grow across the city.
 Thank you for your support.